Affiliate links on Android Authority may earn us a commission. Learn more.

 The device will be available in Bordeaux red and glacier blue.
 Be warned the red is definitely purple — at least the one I used was.
 Nonetheless, the phone is gorgeous.
 The color is a sloping gradient, transitioning from black in the center to purple on the rims.
 It looks great, and reminds me a bit of how the OnePlus 6 mirror black edition reflects light.

-The right side of the phone houses the power button while the you’ll find the volume rocker on the left side.
+The right side of the phone houses the power button while you’ll find the volume rocker on the left side.
 The bottom of this phone is a little different.
-It’s got the standard USB Type-C port and bottom firing speakers, but Oppo also opted to place the SIM card tray on the other side of the charging port.
-I think this is perfect positioning, especially there’s no headphone jack.
+It’s got the standard USB Type-C port and bottom firing speakers, but OPPO also opted to place the SIM card tray on the other side of the charging port.
+I think this is perfect positioning, especially since there’s no headphone jack.
 This placement adds a form of symmetry to the phone.
-Only the power button and volume rockers off axis.
-Heck, even the word Oppo is a palindrome.
+Only the power button and volume rockers are off axis.
+Heck, even the word OPPO is a palindrome.

 The phone’s 1,080 x 2,340 AMOLED display looks phenomenal.
 Colors are punchy and vibrant, and I have nearly no issues with it.
 I’d also like to give a nod to how dim this display can get.
 I’m the kind of masochist that reads Reddit and Twitter instead of sleeping, so it’s nice to have a display that doesn’t hurt my eyes.

-With some of the latest hardware available on the market, the Oppo Find X performs admirably.
-The one issue I saw with performance which I also saw on Oppo’s R15 Pro was poor RAM management.
+With the best hardware of 2018 under the hood, the OPPO Find X performs admirably.
+The one issue I saw with the performance which I also saw on Oppo’s R15 Pro was poor RAM management.
 My model has 8GB of RAM, but keeping just a few apps open used almost 4.5 GB.
-Having more RAM to work with doesn’t give you an excuse to manage it badly, and I hope Oppo spends some resources making its skin a bit less taxing.
+Having more RAM to work with doesn’t give you an excuse to manage it badly, and I hope OPPO spends some resources making its skin a bit less taxing.

-As I mentioned earlier, the Oppo Find X competes head to head with the latest and greatest from Samsung, OnePlus, and more.
+As I mentioned earlier, the OPPO Find X competes head to head with other 2018 flagships from Samsung, OnePlus, and more.
 No more Snapdragon 600 series — this phone is the real deal.